MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-authentication.md

 <!--EndSKU-->
 <!--StartDescription-->
-<p style="margin-left: 20px">Added in Windows 10, version 1709.
+<p style="margin-left: 20px">Preview release in Windows 10, version 1709.
+Supported in the next release.
 Specifies whether Fast Identity Online (FIDO) device can be used to sign on.
+This policy enables the Windows logon credential provider for FIDO 2.0

+<p style="margin-left: 20px">Value type is integer.

+<p style="margin-left: 20px">Here is an example scenario: At Contoso, there are a lot of shared devices and kiosks that employees throughout the day using as many as 20 different devices.
+To minimize the loss in productivity when employees have to login with username and password everytime they pick up a device, the IT admin deploys SharePC CSP and Authentication/AllowFidoDeviceSignon policy to shared devices.
+The IT admin provisions and distributes FIDO 2.0 devices to employees, which allows them to authenticate to various shared devices and PCs.

 <p style="margin-left: 20px">The following list shows the supported values:

 -   0 - Do not allow.
 The FIDO device credential provider disabled.
 -   1 - Allow.
 The FIDO device credential provider is enabled and allows usage of FIDO devices to sign into an Windows.

-<p style="margin-left: 20px">Value type is integer.

 <!--EndDescription-->
 <!--EndPolicy-->